top of page

 Failing to submit the required filing fee.

-You must also ensure that you fill out your check or credit card authorization form in the correct format.
-For USCIS filing fee instructions, go to: https://www.uscis.gov/forms/filing-fees.
+Make sure to complete your check or credit card authorization form in the correct format.
+For instructions on USCIS filing fees, visit:

 Unsuitable passport-style photos.

-• Submit a color photo taken in the last six months
+• Provide a color photo taken within the last six months.

 • 2 x 2 inches (51 x 51 mm)

-• The Head must be between 1 -1 3/8 inches (25 - 35 mm) from the bottom of the chin to the top of the Head.
+• The Head should measure between 1 - 1 3/8 inches (25 - 35 mm) from the bottom of the chin to the top of the Head.

-*This article has been prepared for general information purposes only.
-The information presented is not legal advice, is not to be acted on as such, may not be current, and is subject to change without notice.
-Readers should contact their attorney to obtain advice concerning any particular legal matter.
+This article has been prepared for general information purposes only.
+The information presented is not legal advice, is not to be acted on as such, may not be current, and is subject to change.
+Readers should consult their attorneys for advice on any specific legal matter.

 Comments